aws/karpenter-provider-aws/website/content/en/preview/concepts/overview.md

 * **Provisioner CR**: Karpenter defines a Custom Resource called a Provisioner to specify provisioning configuration.
 Each provisioner manages a distinct set of nodes, but pods schedule to nodes launched by any provisioner that supports its scheduling constraints.
 A provisioner contains constraints that impact the nodes that can be provisioned and attributes of those nodes (such as timers for removing nodes).
-See [Provisioner API](../provisioner) for a description of settings and the [Provisioning](../tasks/provisioning) task for provisioner examples.
+See [Provisioning](./provisioning) docs for a description of settings and provisioner examples.

 * **Well-known labels**: The provisioner can use well-known Kubernetes labels to allow pods to request only certain instance types, architectures, operating systems, or other attributes when creating nodes.
 See upstream [Well-Known Labels, Annotations and Taints](https://kubernetes.io/docs/reference/labels-annotations-taints/) and [Karpenter Supported Labels](./scheduling#supported-labels) for details.